-The spirit, vision and leadership of Horace Mann, America’s father of public education and its strongest advocate, lives on more than 176 years after Bridgewater State University first opened its doors.
+The spirit, vision and leadership of Horace Mann, America’s father of public education and its strongest advocate, lives on for nearly 180 years after Bridgewater State University first opened its doors.
 His belief, not only in the importance of public education, but also in standardizing – or normalizing – the training of teachers, led to the establishment of normal schools.
 In 1840, Bridgewater became the third such school in the commonwealth and, along with its sister institutions, developed a comprehensive approach to teacher training that became a model emulated throughout the country and across the globe.

 Bridgewater grew as the educational needs of society evolved.
 Not only were more and better-qualified teachers essential to a healthy and prosperous citizenry, but demand for a college-level liberal arts curriculum required that the Massachusetts General Court expand course offerings at the normal schools and establish public higher institutions of education.

 Today, Bridgewater State University stands as the comprehensive liberal arts university in Southeastern Massachusetts and the fourth largest public university in the commonwealth.
 Bridgewater is the 10th largest overall of the 114 public or private higher education institutions in Massachusetts with an enrollment of approximately 11,000 students.

 Bridgewater is designated as a Master’s/Large institution by the Carnegie Foundation for the Advancement of Teaching, participates in NCAA Division III athletics, and is accredited by the New England Association of Schools and Colleges (NEASC), with its most recent decennial accreditation awarded in 2012.